Open Mon-Fri. 9am-5pm PDT. CALL US: 1-800-665-3998

 You must also be steady on your feet and be able to endure some heat and long days.
 We have numerous walking tours and visit several sites that are LARGE with steps and uneven surfaces.

 There is also a very strong culinary element to this trip.
 Breakfasts feature Asian as well as Western items, but our dinners out at local restaurants will feature a wide range of local specialties.
 Eating is very much a cultural experience in this part of the world, and this aspect of our program is an integral part of the overall experience.
-Though individual tastes and requirements will be taken into account by your leader who will be organizing our evening meals on-the-go, if you are strictly a meat-and-potatoes person, or a strict vegetarian/vegan/gluten-free etc, you may find your needs/preferences significantly challenged on this tour.
+Though individual tastes and requirements will be taken into account by your leader who will be organizing our evening meals on-the-go, if you are strictly a meat-and-potatoes person, do not eat seafood, or adhere to a strict vegetarian/vegan/gluten-free etc, you may find your needs/preferences significantly challenged on this tour.

 Am I suitable for this tour?
 Please refer to our self-assessment form.